LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/set_logtalk_flag_2.rst

 ::

    % turn off the compiler unknown entity warnings
-   % during the compilation of the source file:
+   % during the compilation of this source file:
    :- set_logtalk_flag(unknown_entities, silent).